 Arrowwood Viburnum has lush, green, toothed leaves that turn a range of colors from yellow to wine-red in the fall months.
-Equally beautiful are the clusters of petite white flowers which precede stunning, dark blue berries.
+Equally beautiful are the clusters of petite white flowers which precede stunning, dark blueberries.
 Arrowwood Viburnum is also very tolerant of any shade condition.
-This, together with being pest-free, disease tolerant, and adaptable to drought or flood makes this shrub suitable for any placement in your yard or garden you can imagine.
+This, together with being pest-free, disease tolerant, and adaptable to drought or flood makes this shrub suitable for any place in your yard or garden you can imagine.
 It can grow from six to eight feet making it a dominant fixture amid the flora.
 Arrowwood Viburnum also attracts birds and butterflies which will dance around it and squirrels to scurry through its branches.
 You get maximum enjoyment with minimum effort.

 The Viburnum Dentatum blooms between May and July.
 The white flowers will bloom in clusters that will spread two to four inches across.
-In fall the flowers drop and oval drupes of purplish-black berries take their place on the plant.
-Fall foliage ranges from a faded green to a faded color effect with shades of Burgundy, Orange, Red and Yellow.
+In fall the flowers drop, and oval drupes of purplish-black berries take their place on the plant.
+Fall foliage ranges from a faded green to a faded color effect with shades of Burgundy, Orange, Red, and Yellow.

 Will also look lovely as a stand-alone shrub in your landscape.

-Arrowwood Virburnum shrubs are quite versatile
+Arrowwood Viburnum shrubs are quite versatile

 Several butterfly types are attracted to these bushes.
 Bird activity is prevalent in yards having these shrubs.
 Cover, nesting sites, and food are provided for birds.
-The berries are part of the diets of birds, butterflies and moths.
+The berries are part of the diets of birds, butterflies, and moths.